andersonom/rushorders/README.md

 #TODO:

-- Mongo Test Integration
+- Could use DTOs/ViewModels to decouple better, but I choose to use only model to save time due to small scope
 - Other Exception handlers
-- Return BadRequest via Action OnExecuting and etc.
+- Return BadRequest and others via Action Filter OnExecuting.
 - Not saving user and pass at source code.
 - Correlation ID
 - Customizing EF mapping SQL char limitation and automatic CreatedDate